LGBTQIA+ Affirming Therapy in Delaware, Pennsylvania, & Maryland

 -

-As a queer therapist, I bring lived experience and deep understanding to our work together, along with my clinical education and experience of working with other clients.
+As a queer therapist, I bring both lived experience and clinical education to our work together, which I believe gives my clients a lot to work with.
 I’m committed to providing a space where you will never be asked to justify who you are, and where you will never be judged.
 Period.

 -

 Absolutely.
 Many people come to therapy feeling isolated, whether it’s from their family, their community, or even themselves.
-In therapy, we’ll work on building self-trust and finding connection—whether that’s within yourself, in your relationships, or with others who understand your experience.
+In therapy, we’ll work on building trust within yourself first (yeah, I know that might seem really hard right now) so that you have a solid foundation from which to go out and connect with others.

 -

-Therapy is a space to explore those questions in a way that feels safe and affirming.
+Therapy is a space to explore those questions in a safer space.
 Whether you're questioning, exploring, or need support as you navigate your identity, we can work together to help you understand yourself more fully, at your own pace.
+There’s never any pressure to align with certain (or any!) labels or groups - this is all about what feels right to you.

 -